Here are a few alarming facts about gum disease you might not know:

 For patients dealing with gum disease, our first order of treatment will involve removing the damaging plaque and bacteria from along the gum line, which we’ll do using a procedure called scaling and root planing.
 Think of it as a dental cleaning that is solely focused on your gums and the roots of your teeth.
 Once we’ve broken up all of the plaque deposits, we’ll smooth out the roots of the teeth so plaque is less likely to gather around the gums and cause an infection in the future.

 Infectious bacteria often like to accumulate in the small spaces located between the teeth and gums, which are called periodontal pockets.
-These can grow as an infection advances, putting some bacteria beyond the reach of a regular cleaning.
+These can grow as an infection advances, putting some bacteria beyond the reach of a regular teeth cleaning.
 By applying a topical antibiotic to the gums, however, we can kill these well-hidden bacteria and restore a patient’s oral health.
 Afterward, we’ll recommend that a patient come to see us more regularly for dental cleanings to prevent reinfection.